microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 # Hardware Used
 * [PIC18F47Q10 Curiosity Nano](https://www.microchip.com/Developmenttools/ProductDetails/DM182029)

 With full program and debug capabilities, the PIC18F47Q10 Curiosity Nano evaluation kit offers complete support for the new design.
-With the award-winning MPLAB X integrated development platform and MPLAB Code Configurator (MCC), the kit provides access to the Intelligent analog and Core Independent Peripherals on the PIC18F47Q10.
+With the MPLAB X IDE and MPLAB Code Configurator (MCC), the kit provides access to the Intelligent analog and Core Independent Peripherals on the PIC18F47Q10.

 [![MCHP](images/curiosity_nano.png)](https://www.microchip.com/Developmenttools/ProductDetails/DM182029)